albar965/littlenavmap-manual/en/CONNECT.md

 User aircraft and weather information is transferred to _Little Navmap_ on a remote computer by using the _Little Navconnect_ agent on the flying computer which saves the error prone and tedious setup of a remote SimConnect connection.

+Note that weather information cannot be transferred  across a remote connection from X-Plane.

 You have to extract the ZIP archive that contains `littlenavmap.exe` and `littlenavconnect.exe` on both computers.
 Then load the scenery database on the flying computer and copy the database over to the remote computer.
 See [Running without Flight Simulator Installation](RUNNOSIM.md) for details.

 Make sure that the major versions of _Little Navmap_ and _Little Navconnect_ match, otherwise you might get an error message. _Little Navmap_ 1.0.5 is compatible with _Little Navconnect_ 1.0.2 but not with 1.2 for example.

+For X-Plane you also have to install the *Little Xpconnect* plugin.
+See the file `README.txt` in directory `Little Xpconnect` for installation instructions.

 #### Start _Little Navconnect_ on the Flying Computer {#connect-start-navconnect}